HadertS/ender-3v2-Config/README.md

 # Ender 3v2 Configuration files
 Configuration files for my heavily modified Ender 3v2 3D printer - Currently running MainsailOS and Klipper.
-This is an ongoing project I've been tweaking for a while now
+This is an ongoing project I've been tweaking for a while now, I'm primarily documenting this for my own reference but other people may find some of the information presented here useful for configuring their own machine (particularly the printer.cfg configurations).

 ## Modifications
 This started life as a stock Ender kit but has since been heavily modded with the following: